ircv3/ircv3-specifications/extensions/webpush.md

 ### `VAPIDPUBKEY` Subcommand

 The `VAPIDPUBKEY` subcommand allows clients to query the [Voluntary Application Server Identification (VAPID)][RFC 8292] public key of the server.
-This can be used to decrypt notifications upon reception.
+This can be used to verify notifications upon reception by the Web Push server.

 The client can query the VAPID public key by sending the command: